 Original Medicare is the traditional program run by the federal government.
 The program has two parts, and you can sign up for one or both:

 - Part A (hospital insurance).
 Medicare Part A helps you pay for inpatient hospital stays.
-It also covers hospice care, home health care, and short-term skilled nursing facility care.
+It also covers hospice care, limited home healthcare, and short-term skilled nursing facility care.

 - Part B (medical insurance).
 Medicare Part B covers a wide range of preventative and medically necessary services.
 These include physical exams, doctor services, and health screenings.